release-argus/Website/content/en/_index.md

 Argus provides a way for you to monitor the versions of software and trigger alerts when a new release is been found.

-It provides a Web UI for your viewing pleasure, and this UI allows you to approve new releases which could, for example, send a GitHub-style WebHook to an AWX server to trigger a Playbook that updates to that new version.
+It provides a Web UI for your viewing pleasure, and this UI allows you to approve new releases which could, for example, send a GitHub-style Webhook to an AWX server to trigger a Playbook that updates to that new version.
 Alerts could also be in many other forms, e.g. gotify/slack/telegram.
 {{% /blocks/lead %}}

 {{% blocks/section color="dark" type="row" %}}